VDI at Home: Building a 10-user Environment for $500 (Part 1)

 Setting up VMware View Security Server

 Now that I have the base VMware View setup, I really wanted to watch videos on my iPad from Starbucks.
 To access the VMware View environment from outside, the VMware View security server must be setup.
 The security server is an outside PCoIP tunneling mechanism linked to the connection broker.
-If a static IP address for the security server is available, it’s easy job.
+If a static IP address for the security server is available, it’s an easy job.
 However, with a dynamic IP address, typical of a home internet service provider, it’s another matter.

 The main problem is that a security server setup requires an IP address and DNS name, which means that I need to automatically update the WAN IP address changes to the security server configuration.
 The dynamic DNS can be used for outside DNS name resolution.
 After much Googling, I found the solution from Gabe’s Virtual World Blog.

 - First, set up a dynamic DNS.
 I used dyndns.org.
-In order to update the WAN IP address changes, a dynamic DNS update client needs to be installed on one of the servers
+In order to update the WAN IP address changes, a dynamic DNS update client needs to be installed on one of the servers.

 - Next, set up the security server.
 The security server is not joined to the domain since it sits in the DMZ.
 Uninstall all unnecessary programs and turn on the Microsoft Windows firewall.
 Install the connection broker software and choose the security server role.
 You will have to enter a password to pair it with the connection broker.
 A security server hardening guide can be found at http://communities.vmware.com/docs/DOC-14612